Gogonemnem/tu-delft-assignments/README.md

 ## Setup / Configuration
 * Preliminaries: Have Python 3, Git Bash & Pycharm (EDU or Community) installed
 * You'll use PyCharm to clone your central repository directly into a local repository in the PyCharm working directory.
-* The TAs ran a couple of different installation/configuration options, but they are by no means exhaustive.
+* The TAs ran a couple of different installation/configuration options, but these are by no means exhaustive.
-* If you run into problems, ask a TA.
-They are happy to help!
+* If you run into problems, ask a TA for help!

 ### For PyCharm EDU/Windows:
 * Run PyCharm Education